abtion/guidelines/career_development/ladder.md

 -[ ] Works to define tasks in Asana and can mentor juniors in defining them.
 -[ ] Can collaborate with client about estimates and prioritization.
 #### respectful teammate
--[ ] respects the right of junior team members to own parts of the code, can effectively run and explain 360 reviews
+-[ ] Respects the right of junior team members to own parts of the code.
+-[ ] Can effectively run and explain 360 reviews.
 #### hard skills
 -[ ] Is recognized for high quality, impactful technical contributions.